Rayleigh-Bénard Convection#

 Warning

 Make sure to compile lethe in Release mode and run in parallel using mpirun.
-This simulation takes \(\approx\) 20 minutes on 8 processes.
+The first simulation takes \(\approx\) 20 minutes on 8 processes and the second at \(Ra=10^6\) can take a few hours because of the much smaller time-step required to respect the CFL condition.

 Results#